 The first step to making background music decisions is putting on your listener’s headphones.
-No, really—we recommend that you create a Spotify Free account to acclimate yourself to the ad-supported Spotify experience.
-We think you’ll hear ads that inspire you, and, ultimately, help you craft the message for your listener.
+No, really—we recommend that you play around with a Spotify Free account to acclimate yourself to the ad-supported Spotify app environment.
+We think you’ll hear ads that inspire you, and, ultimately, help you craft the message that works for your listener.

 Understanding your listeners’ experiences on Spotify Free will lead you to an important conclusion: maintaining their streaming context is critical.
 In other words, it’s important to avoid music or sounds in your ad that will jar the listener and interrupt their streaming vibes.
 Ads without background music can also have a jarring effect.
-Try these two best practices for creating a seamless audio experience:
+Try these two Spotify ad background music best practices for creating a seamless audio experience:

 - Use background music to maintain the listening experience.
-Unless you’re promoting a more serious message or creating a podcast ad— where your audience’s listening experience won’t be centered around music—we think it’s a good idea to include background music or relevant sound effects in your ad.
+Unless you want to promote a more serious message or create a podcast ad—where your audience’s listening experience won’t be centered around music—we think it’s a good idea to include background music or relevant sound effects in your ad.

 - Stick to one music track in your ad.
 When it comes to music and dynamic sounds in your ads, we think less is more.